UnclassedPenguin/AnimalTracker/README.md

 # AnimalTracker
-Program for keeping track of animals.
+Program for keeping track of animals, a basic herd management software.
+Keep track of animal body condition, weight, parents, children, and more.

-## Requirements
+### Requirements

 - Python3
     - PyQt5